Superheavy dark matter from the natural inflation in light of the highest-energy astroparticle events

 \section{Acknowledgement}

 This work is supported by JSPS KAKENHI Grant Nos.
 20H05851 (W.Y.), 20H05852 (K.M.)
 22K14029 (W.Y.), 22H01215 (W.Y.), Graduate Program on Physics for the Universe (Y.N.), and JST SPRING, Grant Number JPMJSP2114 (Y.N.).
-W.Y. is also supported by Incentive Research Fund for Young Researchers from Tokyo Metropolitan University.
+W.Y. is also supported by Incentive Research Fund for Young Researchers and Selective Research Fund for Young Researchers from Tokyo Metropolitan University.
 The work is also supported by NSF Grants Nos.~AST-2108466 (K.M.), AST-2108467 (K.M.), and AST-2308021 (K.M.).